Treasury Management

 • Reimbursements require receipts or proof of payment.

-• DAO-sponsored Clubs, Projects, and Working Groups that receive funding will manage their own assets through a multi-sig on Squads.
+• DAO-sponsored Clubs, Teams, Projects, and Working Groups that receive funding will manage their own assets through a multi-sig on Squads.

 Treasury Structure